 I am an Outdoor Adventure Photographer, so traveling is my job.
 Everything from commercial work, brand ambassadorships, product testing and reviews, social media content, freelance work, etc. all helps me continue to do what I love.

 3. How did you start working with companies and/or acquire sponsors?

 It's all about making connections and getting your work out there.
 My first major photography job that I was passionate about was a staff position with GrindTV, which fell together by attending a journalism class and having a portfolio ready to show.
 From there I have been able to connect and build friendship/relationships with all types of amazing companies.

-4: I see that you have been travelling around the country in a van for over a year, how can I find out more information about the van and how you converted it?
+4: I see that you have been traveling around the country in a van for over two years, how can I find out more information about the van and how you converted it?

 5. What made you choose a life on the road?

 Traveling allows me to constantly shoot in diverse locations & meet with different adventurers around the world.
 Choosing the van life made the most sense for me because it fits all my essentials (ie: my surfboard, skateboard, slackline, camera gear & mountain bike, etc.) yet can still get me everywhere I want to go.

 6. Do you have any quick advice for novice travelers?

 Be flexible.
 Try not to have a minute to minute itinerary, the more open you can keep your schedule the more you'll be able to adapt to life as it unfolds.
 Unexpected adventures can sometimes be the most worthwhile.
 Anything from weather conditions to meeting new people in an airport can alter your path.